The GLOCK Buyer’s Guide

 If there’s anyone that knows the AR-15 platform, it’s the US military.
 As a special offer for our readers, you can get the Official US Army Manual for AR-15/M4/M16 right now – for free.
 Click here to snag a copy.

-2 thoughts on “The GLOCK Buyer’s Guide
+2 THOUGHTS ON "The GLOCK Buyer’s Guide"

 1. Crazy totally crazy.
 I have a Glock 22 but it is a .40 Smith and Wesson.
 Why didn’t they just call IT a Glock.
 40?
 When I told someone I had a Glock 22 they thought I had a.22 caliber pistol.
 Like I said, it’s crazy.
 Anyway I really enjoyed that last thing you said.
 Thank you for that.
 It made my day.